CharlesDowling/text-to-video-webui/README.md

 # text-to-video-webui
-Text-to-video-webui, inspired by @Oogabooga and @AUTOMATIC1111. ~~Currently usable~~(Give it an hour or two and it will work, working on it right now) in it's current form without much customizations.
+Text-to-video-webui, inspired by @Oogabooga and @AUTOMATIC1111.
+Currently usable in it's current form without many customizations.
 Install requirements.txt and run (Also hope that the requirements.txt is all you need, I forgot to keep track so I'll be doing that this week).

 # Roadmap
 - [ ]  Add settings tab